godzie44/BugStalker/README.md

 If it were a regular synchronous application, you could use the `backtrace` command, unfortunately for an application with an asynchronous runtime, this command is of little use.

-Therefore, BugStalker presents a family of commands "asynchronous backtrace".
+Therefore, BugStalker presents a family of commands: "asynchronous backtrace".
 With their help you can get information about the state of your asynchronous runtime - the state of asynchronous workers and blocking threads, as well as information about each task in the system, including its current state and its own "backtrace" - a stack of futures starting from the root.